Islandora/documentation/docs/technical-documentation/docs-build.md

 `sudo -H pip install mkdocs`

+When installing on macOS use:
+`pip --user install mkdocs`

 Install plugin to enable display of the last revision date:

 `sudo -H pip install mkdocs-git-revision-date-localized-plugin`

+When installing on macOS use:
+`pip --user mkdocs-git-revision-date-localized-plugin`

 Install Material theme:

 `sudo -H pip install mkdocs-material`

+When installing on macOS use:
+`pip --user install mkdocs-material`

 ## Build and Deploy documentation